raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

     frame["activity"] = os.path.basename(path)
     frame["subject"] = os.path.basename(csv)
     data.append(frame)
-print("----> All files have been imported.")
+print("----> All path files have been imported.")

 bigframe = pd.concat(data,ignore_index=True) #concatenate all files
 print("----> All files have been appended")
 ```

-    ----> All files have been imported.
+    ----> All path files have been imported.
     ----> All files have been appended